KungAlex/rest-mqtt-proxy/_sources/config/index.rst.txt

 Config
 =========

-This section contains details about configuration and there default values.
+This section contains details about configuration and their default values.

-There are to different config possibilities.
+There are two necessary configs parts.
+The first configfile is for the basic connection Setup and the other for the Topic subscription.

+.. _app-config-file-label:

 APP_CONFIG_FILE
 ===============

 For the basic MQTT-Broker Config use the this example and set env APP_CONFIG_FILE to file path.